-One Ocean Expeditions' vessel, Akademik Loffe, will set sail on August 23rd for 22 days with a team of scientists, students, and a film crew to study the Arctic Ocean.
+One Ocean Expeditions' vessel, Akademik Loffe, took FlowCam on a 22 day cruise with a team of scientists, students, and a film crew to study the Arctic Ocean.
 The first-ever live broadcasts are planned for select museums, classrooms, and citizen scientists worldwide.

-Pictured above: The Akademik Loffe will set sail in late August 2018 to conduct climate change studies in the Canadian Arctic.
-FlowCam will be aboard and used for plankton research.
+Pictured above: The Akademik Loffe has conducted climate change studies in the Canadian Arctic.
+FlowCam was aboard and used for plankton research.
 Credit: One Ocean Expeditions.

-Aboard the Akademik Ioffe, the team will collect water, ice, and air samples to advance the understanding of and document the effect climate change is having on the environment and biodiversity in the Canadian Arctic Archipelago.
+Onboard the Akademik Loffe, the research team will systematically gather samples of water, ice, and air to enhance scientific comprehension and record the impacts of climate change on the environment and biodiversity within the Canadian Arctic Archipelago.

-The expedition's chief scientist, Dr. Brice Loose of the University of Rhode Island Graduate School of Oceanography, is coordinating and leading the research into the exchange of greenhouse gases between the water and atmosphere, and changes in distribution and abundance of two vulnerable levels of the Arctic food web – plankton and seabirds.
+The expedition's chief scientist, Dr. Brice Loose of the University of Rhode Island Graduate School of Oceanography, coordinated and led the research into the exchange of greenhouse gases between the water and atmosphere and changes in distribution and abundance of two vulnerable levels of the Arctic food web – plankton and seabirds.

 Scientific research areas include: